- One Beverly Hills

 Los Angeles, California

-Eight of the hotel floors feature operable windows that work in conjunction with the HVAC system to provide energy savings.
-When the windows are opened, the HVAC system is notified to automatically shut down, mitigating energy waste.
-And keycards controls in each room turn off lights and shut down non critical plugs when the room is unoccupied, and can reduce heating and cooling loads as well.
+Eight of the hotel floors feature operable windows that work in conjunction with the HVAC system.
+When the windows are opened, the HVAC system is notified and automatically shuts down, mitigating energy waste.
+Key-card controls in each room turn off lights and shut down non-critical plugs when the room is unoccupied, which can reduce heating and cooling loads as well.

 Size: 73-stories; 1.5 million sf

 Completion Date: 2017

 Construction Cost: $1 billion

 Owner: Hanjin Group